Want to know why this advert is here – visit the Home page.

-- Keep trying different approaches when dealing with confusing or challenging behaviour until you find a technique that works.
+- Keep trying different approaches when dealing with confusing or changes in behaviour until you find a technique that works.
 I always found that distraction, by asking Mum if she wanted to go for ‘coffee and cake’, usually worked.

 - It is unfair to argue with someone with dementia as they no longer have the ability to apply logic and rational thought to a situation.
 I always feel that arguing with them is like arguing with a small child and is really unfair and cruel.